jstagge/reproduc_hyd/ReadMe.md

 ### Running scripts step-by-step
 The following file prepares the file system, installing any necesary packages and creating folders for model output.

+If you're using the cloud option, skip this step.
 ```
 Rscript 00_prepare_file_system.R
 ```